-- Get your bike(s) tagged at the University Bike Center (see location) or watch for our mobile "ZAP Zone" tent to pop up around campus.
+- Get your bike(s) tagged at the University Bike Center near the Oak Street Ramp or watch for our mobile "ZAP Zone" tent to pop up around campus.
+Alternatively, email email@example.com to request that a tag be mailed to you.
 A tag will be attached to the front wheel of your bike and you will be given a web address to register yourself.
 You must visit the bike center during normal business hours.

 - Bike to campus past at least one ZAP reader.
-There are approximately 20 readers on campus (See a map of RFID reader locations), so you shouldn't have to go out of your way.
+There are approximately 20 readers on campus (See a map of RFID reader locations) and several readers around Minneapolis and St. Paul, so you shouldn't have to go out of your way.

 Why Should I Participate?

-For Students: Students who complete at least 12 rides in a month will be entered in that month's drawing for one of 200 gift cards to local businesses!
-Past prizes have included $10 gift cards to Espresso Royale, Mapps Coffee and Tea, Seward Co-op, Birchwood Cafe, Loring Pasta Bar and more!
+For Students: Students who complete at least 12 rides in a month will be entered in that month's drawing for one of 100 gift cards to local businesses!
+Past prizes have included $10 gift cards to Punch Pizza, Birchwood Cafe, Afro Deli, The Hub Bike Co-op, UMN ReUse Program, HOURCAR and more!

 For Faculty and Staff: PTS and the University Wellbeing Program have teamed up to offer any UPlan medical program member an incentive to bike to work.
-Bicycle commuters may earn up to 200 points in the U's Wellbeing Points Bank Program to reduce his or her UPlan Medical Program rates.
-Riders must complete 25, 50 or 100 rides before the August 31 deadline.
+Bicycle commuters may earn up to 250 points in the U's Wellbeing Points Bank Program to reduce his or her UPlan Medical Program rates.
 See more details.
-On Sept.
-1, the ride count starts from 0 again for the next program year.
+Faculty and staff can also fill out a Bike Commuter Form to earn Wellbeing points.

 ZAP has a series of seasonal competitions open to any team of at least two people.
 Teams are split into divisions based on group size.
 Division 1 includes groups of 2-5 people, division 2 includes groups of 6-10 people, and division 3 includes groups of over 11 people.
 Each team can earn a total of 1 point per day of the competition, with each member earning a possible fraction of that point (A member of a 2 person team can earn .5 points per day, a member of a 4 person team can earn .25 points per day, and so on).
 The team with the highest score at the end of the competition period wins!